Fast Multipole Preconditioners for Sparse Matrices Arising from Elliptic Equations: Numerical results

 We first test our preconditioner on three two-dimensional Poisson problems with a constant diffusion coefficient on the domain on $[-1,1]^2$.
 We discretize the problems by $Q_1$ finite elements using IFISS~\cite{elman2007},~\cite{ifiss}, with default settings.
 Our fast multipole preconditioner is compared with the incomplete Cholesky (IC) factorization~\cite{meijerink1977} with zero fill implemented in Matlab and the algebraic multigrid (AMG) and geometric multigrid (GMG) methods in IFISS.
 Within the GMG preconditioner we select point-damped Jacobi as a smoother instead of the default ILU, which is less amenable to parallelization.
 Otherwise, default settings for both multigrid methods are used.
 For all preconditioners, $maxit=20$ and we apply preconditioned conjugate gradients.

 Our first example is the first reference problem in Elman \emph{et al.}~\cite[Section 1.1]{elman2005} for which

 Table~\ref{t:p1} lists the preconditioned CG iterations for each preconditioner applied.
-The FMM preconditioner, as well as GMG and AMG appear to give mesh-independent convergence, although the incomplete Cholesky factorization does not.
+The FMM preconditioner, as well as GMG and AMG appear to give mesh - independent convergence, although the incomplete Cholesky factorization does not.

 In Table~\ref{t:p1eig} we plot the eigenvalues of the FMM preconditioned stiffness matrix for $h = 2^{-4}, 2^{-5} \text{ and } 2^{-6}$.
 It is clear that the smallest eigenvalue of $A$ decreases as the mesh is refined; this is particularly problematic for Krylov subspace methods, since small eigenvalues can significantly hamper convergence.
 However, the eigenvalues of the FMM-preconditioned matrix are bounded away from the origin in a small interval that does not increase in size as the mesh is refined.
-This hints at spectral equivalence between the FMM-based preconditioner and the stiffness matrix.
-The condition number appears to be bounded, which is unsurprising given the mesh-independent convergence observed.
+This hints at spectral equivalence between the FMM-based preconditioner and the stiffness matrix which is unsurprising given that FMM is derived from the exact inverse of the continuous problem.
+The condition number appears to be bounded, which is a consequence of the mesh-independent convergence observed.

 Our second example is the third reference problem from Elman \emph{et al.}~\cite[Section 1.1]{elman2005} posed on $[-1,1]^2$ which is characterized by inhomogeneous Dirichlet boundary conditions and the analytic solution